Hill’s Prescription Diet W/D Canine Dog Food is not rated due to its intentional therapeutic design.

-Judging by its ingredients alone, Hill’s Prescription Diet W/D dog food looks like a below average dry product.
+Judging by its ingredients alone, Hill’s Prescription Diet W/D Canine appears to be a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still prefer to estimate the product’s meat content before concluding our report.

-When you consider the protein-boosting effects of the corn gluten and soybean meals and the flaxseed, this looks like the profile of a kibble containing just a limited amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing a limited amount of meat.

-Hill’s Prescription Diet W/D dog food is a plant-based kibble using only a limited amount of chicken by-product meal as its main source of animal protein.
+Hill’s Prescription Diet W/D Canine is a plant-based dry dog food using a limited amount of chicken meal as its main source of animal protein.